How to make your assessment remote in 2020/21

 1. How to switch to remote assessment?

 Use the following scheme to determine how large the changes are that you need to change.
-Click here for a pdf with links.
+Click on the image below for a pdf with links.
 It answers the following questions:

 - Do I need a (partially) closed-book assessment?